 In July last year I randomly rode off into the mountains near Laiyi 來義 and happened upon an “altar of human skulls” as it’s known.
 Of all the days I could have ridden up there, this may have been the best.

-It was a clear and beautiful summer day when I drove through Laiyi village and up an old broken cement slab road into the mountains beyond.
+It was a clear and beautiful summer day when I drove through WangJia village 望嘉 and up an old broken cement slab road into the mountains beyond.

 I do a lot of exploring in the Pingtung and Kaohsiung mountains.
 Most of the time I’ll do some research and know what I’m getting into.
-But sometimes I pick a place that probably won’t yield much (offroad) riding; a place that will likely be a waste of my time.
+But occasionally I’ll let fate decide my adventures and pick a place that probably won’t yield much (offroad) riding; a place that will likely be a waste of my time.
 Often that is the case.
 But I got lucky this time.

 As I rode up I came across a promising site: This sign and some type of aboriginal artwork or totem.